iagoleal/iagoleal.github.io/content/unposts/pair-programming.md

 ngrok tcp 22
 ```

-After it opens a TUI, there will be a line looking something like
+When the TUI starts, there will be a line looking something like

     Forwarding          tcp://2.tcp.ngrok.io:15727 -> localhost:22